Web Application Architecture: Choosing the Best Option for Your Project

 Multi-page apps reload a new web page at each user's request.
 This solution is mainly used for larger web applications.
 A few of the examples:

 Microservices are small services that fulfill a single function.
 A traditional monolithic app consists of a client side, a server side, and a database.
 The back-end and front-end logic are generated into a single codebase.
 So, to edit or update any app component, the developers need to edit the whole application.
 And microservices, on the other hand, consist of a set of small services that are built and deployed separately.
-This approach can be handy for complex applications, marketplace development, building social network solutions, etc. Some of the widely popular microservices include:
+This approach can be handy for complex applications, marketplace development, building social network solutions, etc. Many eCommerce businesses also use ecommerce microservices architecture, as it allows them to create scalable and modular systems that can easily adapt to the changing demands of the market.
+Some of the widely popular microservices include:

 4. Serverless Architectures